CoCoNet: A Collaborative Convolutional Network: Conclusion

 \section{Conclusion}

-We present an end-to-end collaborative convolutional network (CoCoNet) architecture for fine-grained visual recognition with limited samples.
+We present an end-to-end collaborative convolutional network (CoCoNet) architecture for fine-grained visual recognition of bird species with limited samples.
 The new architecture adds a collaborative representation which adds an additional level of optimization based on collaboration of images across classes, the information is then back-propagated to update CNN weights in an end-to-end fashion.
 This collaborative representation exploits the fine-grained nature of the data better with fewer training images.
 The proposed network is evaluated for the task of fine-grained bird species recognition, but the method is general enough to perform other fine-grained classification tasks like detection of rare pathology from medical images.
 The other major advantage is that most existing CNN architectures can be easily restructured into the proposed configuration.
-We have also presented a new fine-grained benchmark dataset with images of endemic Indian birds, and have reported results on it.
-Results indicate that the proposed algorithm performs much better than its constiutent parts, a recent CRC method (probabilistic CRC: ProCRC) and a benchmark deep network method (Bilinear-CNN: BCNN).
+We also present a new fine-grained benchmark dataset with images of endemic Indian birds, and report results on it.
+Results show that the proposed algorithm performs better than its constituent parts and several state-of-the-art competitors. \\